20€ off on SILVER, GOLD and PLATINIUM passes, only until November 25th 2022!

 The Provence Stone Grasshopper (Prionotropis azami), is listed as Endangered on the IUCN (International Union for Conservation of Nature) red list of endangered species.
 It owes its French name ("cricket hérisson" meaning "hedgehog cricket") to the numerous small protrusions, known as spinules, on its shins and back.
 This grasshopper lives only in the Alpes-Maritimes and the Var, essentially on medium-altitude limestone plateaus.

-After two field trips in conjunction with the Conservatoire d'Espaces Naturels de Provence Alpes Côte d'Azur, a team of volunteers from the Marineland Association carried out an in-depth study with one trip per week throughout the grasshopper season, i.e. the period from June to August.
+After two field trips in conjunction with the Conservatoire d'Espaces Naturels de Provence Alpes Côte d'Azur, a team of volunteers from the Marineland Association conducted an in-depth study in 2021 with one trip per week during the entire cricket season, i.e. the period from June to August.
 This programme was renewed in 2022, with field trips during the summer of 2022.

 The objective of this "Azami" mission is to collect data on the ecology and physiology of the species; the results will enrich the data already collected by local partners, for a better understanding of these populations.